bagratte/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 <figcaption>

-Conceptual steps of machine learning: given training data, the machine-learning algorithm learns a function, the model, then can then be used to compute the “predicted” outputs for new inputs.
+Conceptual steps of machine learning: given training data, the machine-learning algorithm learns a function, the model, which can then be used to compute the “predicted” outputs for new inputs.
 This function would be used as a component in some system.

 </figcaption>
 </figure>